 - The D. Wynne Thorne Career Research Award Committee will review all nominations.

 - The committee will review their analysis of the candidates with the Vice President for Research.

 - The Vice President for Research will carry the committee’s recommendations into discussion with the President of the University.

 - The President of the University will select the D. Wynne Thorne Career Research Awardee.

-- Recipient will be honored during Research Week events in April of the award year.
+- Recipient will be honored during the Faculty Awards Ceremony event in Spring of the award year.